 2. Perform manual troubleshooting of the connection

-- Check if there’s any broken, unstable, or improperly-configured component on your connection
+- Check if there are any broken, unstable, or improperly configured components on your connection.

 - Reach out to Call of Duty: Warzone’s customer support, if there’s something wrong on their side